Hero image of Vans logo over lightly textured background.

-The vans.com navigation needed a redesign to reflect a new taxonomy.
+The vans.com navigation needed a redesign to reflect a new taxonomy that was being implemented.
 The new navigation changed to lead with what users are shopping for (shoes, clothing, accessories, etc) from who users are shopping for (mens, womens, kids).
-Most users are shopping for shoes and a majority of our styles are gender neutral, leading the team to explore changing the taxonomy.
+Most of our users are shopping for shoes and a majority of our styles are gender neutral, leading the team to explore updating the taxonomy.
 We wanted to dig deep to explore if this approach ultimately makes sense with our brand and audience.
 We focused largely on mobile as it was the more complicated experience.

 vans.com